 1. Find out what your employer offers

 Not many employers have a formal policy.
-Only 3 percent of employers offer paid sabbatical or leave of absence programs, according to the Society for Human Resource Management's 2014 Employee Benefits report.
+Only 5 percent of employers offer paid sabbatical programs, according to the Society for Human Resource Management's 2017 Employee Benefits report.1

 Check with your human resources department to find out your company’s policy around taking time off from work.

 You may need to plan to pay for insurance expenses while you are gone.
 The reason?
 Most companies that allow extended leaves will let you continue all of your insurance coverage — health, life and disability — as long as you still pay the amount that would normally be deducted from your paycheck for these benefits.

 If you’re travelling, be sure to check with your health insurance provider to make sure you will be adequately covered on the road.